2013 Neo Irakleio Golden Dawn office shooting: Claim of responsibility

-Two weeks later on 16 November Zougla announced that an unknown person contacted the station informing them the area where an envelope which contained a USB stick was placed; and that the communique was stored on it.
-Zougla uploaded the 18-page communique, in which a previously unknown organization, 'The Fighting People's Revolutionary Powers', claimed the responsibility for the "political executions of the fascist members of the Neo-Nazi Golden Dawn party".
+Two weeks later on 16 November, a journal called Zougla announced that an unknown person contacted the station informing them the area where an envelope which contained a USB stick was placed; and that the communique was stored on it.
+Zougla uploaded the 18-page communique, in which a previously unknown organization, the "Militant People's Revolutionary Forces", claimed the responsibility for the "political executions of the fascist members of the Neo-Nazi Golden Dawn party".
 The proclamation stated that the murders were seen by the group at least in part as retaliation for the fatal stabbing of Pavlos Fyssas by a Golden Dawn member, the communique claimed "The brazen murder of Pavlos Fissas was the drop of blood that made the glass overflow,".

 Following the publication of the communique Golden Dawn stated that "the miserable and stupid manifesto of the cowardly murderers proves that they belong to the criminal ideological womb of the far left".

 The anti-terrorist branch of the Greek police announced in 2013 that is considered the digital proclamation as authentic that it was investigating the case.
 Shortly after the attacks, it was reported that police suspected urban guerrillas groups such as Conspiracy of Fire Nuclei or Sect of Revolutionaries as well as Nikos Maziotis, a member of Revolutionary Struggle who was at the time on the run from the police.